natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 50%
    :align: center

-Exploit attacks take advantage of security holes in popular applications using the security vulnerability to take control.
+Exploit attacks take advantage of security holes, in popular applications, using the security vulnerability to take control.
 Even if you keep your operating system and programs patched, there's always a window when the vulnerability is known, but not yet patched.
 Malwarebytes shields several dozen popular applications against attack.
-This is a generalized protection against exploit behaviors, not protection against specific exploits.
+This is a generalized protection against exploit behaviors, not protection, against specific exploits.